philrz/super/book/src/intro.md

 To interact with a SuperDB database, the `super db` subcommands and/or its corresponding API can be utilized.

+>[!NOTE]
-> _Note that the persistent database layer is still under development and not yet
+> The persistent database layer is still under development and not yet
-> ready for turnkey production use._
+> ready for turnkey production use.

 ## Why Not Relational?